 BT Infinity review: is it any good?

-BT INFINITY offers unlimited superfast fibre broadband with a choice of download speed between up to 52Mb and up to 76Mb.
+BT INFINITY is BT's unlimited superfast fibre broadband service, with a choice of speeds of up to 52Mb and up to 76Mb.

 From the latest offers to the last word on speeds, this review covers everything there is to know about the BT Infinity broadband service.

-Note too that they tend to offer more rewarding deals for those signing up for Infinity than they do with their standard broadband packages.
+BT often have introductory offer and gift cards to incentivise new customer signups, and they tend to offer better rewards for those signing up to BT Infinity than their standard broadband packages.

 Enter your postcode above to check availability in your area.